forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

 Now you should be able to visit the API endpoint for a single player ([http://localhost:1313/players/frank-j-robinson/index.json](http://localhost:1313/players/frank-j-robinson/index.json)) and get a response.

+{{% warning %}}
-Notice: Hugo LiveReload is a bit capricious with output formats, if your JSON output does not update with your latest change on save: hit that refresh button!
+Hugo's built-in webserver doesn't always handle custom output formats as well as HTML.
+If your JSON output does not update with your latest changes, try reloading the browser.
+If that doesn't work, you may have to stop and restart the Hugo server.
+{{% /warning %}}

     {